rancher/rke1-docs/docs/config-options/add-ons/ingress-controllers/ingress-controllers.md

 </TabItem>
 </Tabs>

-Configure the nginx ingress controller using `hostPort` and override the default ports:
+Here's an example of how to configure the nginx ingress controller using `hostPort` and override the default ports:

 ```yaml
 ingress: